rust-lang/book/src/ch17-00-async-await.md

-# Async and Await
+# Fundamentals of Asynchronous Programming: Async, Await, Futures, and Streams

 Many operations we ask the computer to do can take a while to finish.
 It would be nice if we could do something else while we are waiting for those long-running processes to complete.
+TODO.
+Operating systems often provide threading for parallelism and concurrency, as we covered in Chapter 16.
+This chapter will build on that discussion by showing an alternative to threads that works in cases where threads may not: Rust’s async and await.

 Let’s consider an example.
 Say you’re exporting a video you’ve created of a family celebration, an operation that could take anywhere from minutes to hours.